montystoryteller/montystoryteller.github.io/content/english/blog/2026-02-24_sin_eater_crown_sceptre.md

 ---
-title: "'Monty Storyteller at the Crown & Sceptre, Ross-on-Wye"
+title: "Monty Storyteller at the Crown & Sceptre, Ross-on-Wye"
 meta_title: "Monty Storyteller at the Crown & Sceptre, Market Place, Ross-on-Wye, on Tuesday March 10th, 2026, 7.15pm — The Sin-Eater of Ross and other traditional tales."
 description: "Performing his first full set in Ross-on-Wye, Isle of Wight based storyteller Tony 'Monty' Hirst will be bringing The Sin-Eater of Ross and Other Traditional tales to the Crown & Sceptre, Ross-on-Wye, on Tuesday March 10th, 2026.
 First story at 7.15pm.
 Price: £5"
 date: 2026-02-24T09:56:11